BDC Hamburger Icon

 How does data management work?

-“Managing data typically begins with a project that’ll get started in one of the knowledge areas and iterate through the other knowledge areas,” Risher said.
+“Managing data typically begins with a project that’ll get started in one of the knowledge areas and iterate through the other knowledge areas,” Risher explained.
 “Utilizing cloud-enabled tools can assist in the rapid development of a data management platform.
 These cloud tools can empower an organization regardless of the location of their data.”

-“Organizations are dealing with more data from more sources than ever before (known as big data).
-They have come to realize that all this data can provide a wealth of new insights into customer buying behavior and the dynamics of their industry ― but only if this data is managed and trusted,” said Todd Wright, head of data management solutions at SAS.
+• Standardizing data: An effective data management strategy must serve standardized data.
+Not every software platform collects data in the same way or collects the same types of data.
+Data management unifies these data silos so they become useful when combined.
+“Organizations are dealing with more data from more sources than ever before,” explained Todd Wright, former head of data management solutions at SAS.
+“They have come to realize that all this data can provide a wealth of new insights into customer buying behavior and the dynamics of their industry ― but only if this data is managed and trusted.”

 What are some types of data management systems?